danielhlee/SampleCode/ValidSudoku/README.txt

 Sudoku is a number-placement puzzle.
 The objective is to fill a 9 × 9 grid with numbers in such a way that each column, each row, and each of the nine 3 × 3 sub-grids that compose the grid all contain all of the numbers from 1 to 9 one time.

-Implement an algorithm that will check whether the given grid of numbers represents a valid Sudoku puzzle according to the layout rules described above.
+I implemented an algorithm that checks if the inputed 9 x 9 character array represents a valid Sudoku puzzle according to the layout rules described above.
 Note that the puzzle represented by grid does not have to be solvable.

-Example

-For
+For Example:

 grid = [['.', '.', '.', '1', '4', '.', '.', '2', '.'],
         ['.', '.', '6', '.', '.', '.', '.', '.', '.'],